j3rk0/blind-mailAI/README.md

 #### ASR fine tuning:

-1) run fine tuning notebook. this will get you a models/wav2vec2 folder with torch model
+1) run fine tuning notebook (notebook/asr/train_asr.py). this will get you a models/wav2vec2 folder with torch model
 2) you can now safely delete data/audio and data/hfdata folders

 #### LM generation: